callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/03-communism.markdown

 most votes win and shall be added.

 ### Benefits
-Technomarxism provides a whole lot of benefits that other governance-ideologies don't provide (such as Oligarchy and Dictatorship).
+Marxocracy provides a whole lot of benefits that other governance-ideologies don't provide (such as Oligarchy and Dictatorship).
 I have provided a list below for all people wanting to see the